hookdeck/hookdeck-vercel/README.md

 // the middleware is not exported anymore function middleware(request: Request, ctx: NextFetchEvent) {
-    // ... your middleware code goes here
+    // ... your middleware logic
 }

 // wrap the middleware with hookdeck wrapper